benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 #### The Age of Analysis, Profiling and Omnicient Surveillance
 With people analytics, correlations are drawn and judgements are made about our behavior and social skills, and statistics are used to score our intelligence, quality of work, and probabilities of success or failure for particular tasks.
 However, in any form of real world analysis, finding correlations in data (big, disparate or otherwise) is only the _starting point_ of research, the process thereafter needs to establish the accuracy and validity of that data and whether correlations present a causal relationship or are merely coincidental.
 People analytics is being sold as a turn-key solution to recruitment and human resources, and is being touted as a substitute for, rather than a supplement to, observation and analysis.
-What makes people analytics particularly repugnant is the vast amount of stalking and invasion of privacy it allows corporations to engage in and its apparent acceptance as a normal business practise.
+What makes people analytics particularly repugnant is the vast amount of intrusion and invasion of privacy it allows corporations to engage in and its apparent acceptance as a normal business practise.

-Even if we can solve the problems of causal mechanism, systematic bias, and accuracy, is this a world we want to live in anyway?
-What are the negative social effects and psychological impacts of reducing people to numbers calculated by an algorithm?
-Will people analytics result in a lack of employee diversity?
+Even if we can solve the problems of causal mechanism, systematic bias, and accuracy, do we want to live in a world where every aspect of our lives are monitored and our worthiness continually calculated?
+Will there be serious social and psychological consequences of reducing people to numbers?
+Will this lead to a lack of employee diversity?
 Will constant surveillance stifle creativity and innovation leading to less serendipitous discoveries?
-Are there cicumstances where a "score" compiled by a private entity rating the value of a person and onsold to interested parties is considered defamatory?
-How can fairness and due process be articulated when correlations from a complex algorithm is the one keeping "score"?
+Are there cicumstances where a "score" compiled by a private entity is considered defamatory?
+How can fairness and due process be articulated when correlations from a complex and "secret" algorithm is the one keeping "score"?
 Am I negatively affecting my "score" by publishing this article?

-Is predictive rationality such an elusive possiblibility that people analytics will never be reliable?

-The day will come where there will be an omni-present, ever churning array of algorithms watching and calculating the value of all employees, across all businesses, all of the time.
-What then?
+What message are we to take away from all this?
 Keep your head down, do your work, follow the group, work is life.

-In the same way that [Boston's street bump app falsely assumed n = all][ref] so too do profiles produced by people analytics.

-will be tracked only for their suitability for their initial jobs, not for their potential.

-Government legislation needs to be put in place to restrict corporate data mining, surveillance, profiling and analysis on private citizens without their consent.

-Hiring managers are just looking for a reason to discard your resume to narrow down the talent pool.
-Anything negative gets you tossed.

-According to its critics, Big Data is profiling on steroids, unthinkably intrusive and eerily omniscient.

-from anonymous marketing to personal intrusion (i.e. marketer doesn't care about the individual per-se, whereas with employers, that's all they care about). before it was anonymous, now its personal.

-Although the content of this article is mostly concerned with those in the programming community with regards to people analytics, it brings into question the ethics of commoditisation and trading of data and subjective analysis on citizens, erosion of privacy and ultimately democracy itself.
+Although the content of this article is mostly concerned with those in the programming community, it brings into question the ethics of commoditisation and trading of data and subjective analysis on citizens, erosion of privacy and ultimately democracy itself.
 <br/>
 <br/>